webdevholland/100-days-of-code/log.md

 ***I know I'm not following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them a bit to better suit my lifestyle.
 I think it's more important that I consistently learn & build every day regardless of what day or time it is.
 I'll explain this later in the README.md as well as the Rules and FAQ sections of this repo.***

 **Today's Summary Progress**:  Watched "Scope & Context (Part 2)" video in Brad Schiff's JavaScript course (see Links for the day).
 Context covered in Part 2 video (scope was in Part 1 video).
 Created CodePen #10 (see Links for the day).
-Will continue working on this Pen next day or create another Pen demonstrating concept of context.
+Will continue working on this Pen next day or create another Pen further demonstrating concept of context.

 **Quick Notes***:
 * Context has to do with objects.